aaaaaa123456789/gb-debug-information/debuginfo.md

 It is meaningless by itself; its only purpose is to act as a container for extra data in other blocks, particularly for blocks that contain tables.
-For example, a [string table block][sect4.2] will link to a data block to contain the actual string contents, since the string contents are variable size and therefore don't fit inside a fixed-size table element.
+For example, a [string table block][sect4.2] will link to a data block to contain the actual string contents, since the string contents have a variable size and therefore don't fit inside a fixed-size table element.

 As a result of the above, this block will mostly be used as a linked block in some other block.
 By itself, it has no semantics or constraints; however, generators SHOULD NOT generate data blocks that aren't used by